Pension Age Winter Heating Payment

 Pension Age Winter Heating Payment is a benefit for adults of State Pension age or over who live in Scotland.
 It’s paid once a year to help with energy bills in winter.

-Pension Age Winter Heating Payment is paid by the Department for Work and Pensions (DWP).
+Pension Age Winter Heating Payment is paid by Social Security Scotland.
 It replaces Winter Fuel Payment in Scotland.

 Who can get Pension Age Winter Heating Payment